 As leaders, we often grow weary of the message long before it’s been fully embraced by the team.
 Department leaders can enable upskilling success by incorporating program reviews and skill assessments into regular one-on-ones.

-Every person joins your organization with different experiences and skills.
-Use individual development plans to set clear goals to address areas of opportunity for each employee, create customized timelines and ensure no one is left behind.
+Every person joins your organisation with different experiences and skills.
+Use individual development plans to set clear goals to address areas of opportunity for each employee, create customised timelines and ensure no one is left behind.

 Set expectations with everyone on your team that efforts will take time to succeed and some initiatives may be experimental.
 Not everything will work, and that’s okay.
 Your goal is continuous improvement in upskilling program design.

 “It’s darn hard.
 We keep pushing on it and building internal materials.
 What changed everything for us was getting everyone involved in more decisions,” says Jeff Coyle, co-founder and chief strategy officer at MarketMuse.

 - Ask for feedback regularly, both on specific training initiatives and the collective effort.

 - Give each effort the time and resources to work but don’t be afraid to stop something that isn’t working.